ankane/slowpoke/README.md

 sleep(20)
 ```

-**Note:** Your custom error page will only show up in non-development environments.
-Development shows exception details.
+**Note:** Your custom error page will not show up in development, since development shows exception details.
+Visit [http://localhost:3000/503](http://localhost:3000/503) to see the error page.

 Subscribe to timeouts with: